 According to TCM philosophy the majority of illnesses arise from imbalances in the underlying energies that regulate our body mind and spirit.
 When in balance our life force – our Qi – flows freely and strongly through our body along pathways known as Meridians.
 If the flow of this Qi is weak or the meridians become blocked, certain organs will not get the nourishment they need to function appropriately.
 This results in illness.

 Yin and Yang are two energies that work together in opposition to maintain balance, like a scale.
 If either Yin or Yang becomes dominant, the other one becomes weaker, and there will be problems of deficiency and or excess.
-This is what happens when there is a thyroid imbalance.
+This is what happens when there is a thyroid imbalance, so how to balance your thyroid naturally?
 Acupuncture and Chinese Herbal treatments treat the root cause of the disorder – the imbalance between Yin and Yang – and in doing so help the thyroid gland to effectively regulate the production of hormones.

 Acupuncture for Thyroid